rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/base.md

 {
   "id": {
     "type": "string",
-    "description": "Defines unique ID of part in this base" },
+    "description": "Defines unique ID of part in this base.
+Must be alphanumeric, no dots or dashes."
+  },
   "type": {
     "type": "string",